Assassin's Creed IV: Black Flag: PETA criticism

-The People for the Ethical Treatment of Animals (PETA), an animal rights organization criticized Assassin's Creed IV: Black Flag for the usage of harpoons and "glorification" of whaling.
-The organization said it was disgraceful that the video game industry didn't condemn the addition.
+The People for the Ethical Treatment of Animals (PETA), an animal rights organization, criticized Assassin's Creed IV: Black Flag for the usage of harpoons and the depiction of whaling.
+The organization said it was "disgraceful for any game to glorify [whaling]".
 Ubisoft responded to the claims by saying that Assassin's Creed is based on history and is a "work of fiction which depicts real events during the Golden Era of Pirates".
-Ubisoft claimed they do not condone whaling, along with other mechanics and features in the series.
+Ubisoft stated that they do not condone whaling, nor the pirate lifestyle in general.

 PETA has had a history of criticising video games, some of the notable cases being Mario and Pokémon.

+Series continuation

-Series continuationAssassin's Creed Unity, set in Paris during the French Revolution and featuring a new storyline and characters, was released worldwide on PlayStation 4, Xbox One and Windows on November 11, 2014.Assassin's Creed Rogue is a sequel to Black Flag, which bridges the gap between it and Assassin's Creed III; it also loosely ties into Unity.
-Set during the French and Indian War in North America, the narrative features several returning characters from both Black Flag and III, including Haytham Kenway and Adéwalé.
+The year following Black Flag's release saw two sequel titles released.
+Assassin's Creed Unity, set in Paris during the French Revolution and featuring a new storyline and characters, was released worldwide on PlayStation 4, Windows, and Xbox One, on November 11, 2014.
+Assassin's Creed Rogue, set during the French and Indian War in North America in the decade leading up to the events of Assassin's Creed III, features several returning characters from both titles, including Haytham Kenway and Adéwalé.
 It was released worldwide on PlayStation 3 and Xbox 360 on November 11, 2014, and on Windows on March 10, 2015.
-A remastered version was later released for PlayStation 4 and Xbox One on March 20, 2018, and for Nintendo Switch on December 6, 2019, as part of The Rebel Collection alongside Black Flag.

-A planned multiplayer expansion had been in development for Assassin's Creed IV to expand out the naval battles in the game by Ubisoft Singapore.
-As work progressed, Ubisoft planned to make this a standalone game, initially titled Black Flag Infinite before renaming it to Skull and Bones.
-While the game was announced in 2017 and planned to ship in late 2018, the game has seen numerous delays, the most recent being in January 2023.
-The game is currently set for release in 2023-2024.
+A planned multiplayer expansion for Black Flag, designed to build upon the game's expansive naval system, entered development at Ubisoft Singapore in late 2013.
+As work progressed, Ubisoft decided to turn the expansion into a standalone spin-off game, initially titled Black Flag Infinite before it was renamed to Skull and Bones; this was in part due to its initial technology becoming outdated.
+Development of the game was troubled, with the project undergoing multiple changes in direction.
+This caused it to exceed its initial budgets and suffer numerous delays.
+Skull and Bones would eventually release on February 16, 2024, for PlayStation 5, Xbox Series X/S and Windows.